lsst-ts/tssw_developer_guide/doc/index.rst

   * The Reviewer ensures

     * Code is complete and understandable.
-    * Unit tests are passing.
+    * CI is passing.
     * Documentation is done, including a reference to the lsst.io site
-    * All Requirements, as defined in the ticket Description, are met.
+    * All requirements, as defined in the ticket description, are met.

-  * If findings occur
+  * If issues are found

-    * Updates Jira with findings
+    * Update Jira with issue

+      * Comments on GitHub PR are considered acceptable as well

     * Sends back to developer

-  * If no findings occur
+  * If no issues are found

     * Moves Jira ticket to review complete with approval/minor changes.